MichaelCurrin/twitterverse/docs/trends/seed_locations.md

 # Seed locations
+> How to add location data to the database using fixtures.

 ## Populate

 Populate the database with location data and links between those records.

+The locations were originally fetched from Twitter and are assumed to stay the same.
+They are stored in the repo as [locations_data.json](https://github.com/MichaelCurrin/twitterverse/blob/master/app/var/sample/locations_data.json).

 ```bash
 $ ./utils/db_manager.py --populate --summary